 JRA's work is fueled by volunteers of many ages and backgrounds - from students to seniors, Jews and non-Jews - all united by a common commitment to help those in need to strengthen our community.
-Through community service, JRA nourished body and soul.
+Through community service, JRA nourishes body and soul.

 Passionate about social justice?
 Want to help those in need?
 Want a hands-on but socially distant community service experience?
 Then a JRA B'nai Mitzvah project is right for you!